wtsi-hgi/python-hgijson/README.md

 ### Notes
 * Decoders and encoders work for iterable collections of instances in the same way as they do for single instances.
 * Encoders will only encode objects into JSON objects (`{}`).
-A custom `JSONEncoder` must be used to encode Python objects that should be represented in any other way (e.g. as a JSON list(`[]`)).
+A custom `JSONEncoder` must be used to encode Python objects that should be represented in any other way (e.g. as a JSON list (`[]`)).
 * Ensure your serializers are not vulnerable to attack if you are serializing JSON from an untrusted source.

 ## Performance
-If you are performing serialization, chances are that you are going to be doing/have done I/O. Given how relatively slow the I/O will be, **the performance** of this library, compared with that of any other (including the endless JSON libraries touted as "ultra fast"), **is not going to be of realistic concern** given reasonable amounts of data.
+If you are performing serialization, chances are that you are going to be doing/have done I/O. Given how relatively slow the I/O will be, the performance of this library, compared with that of any other (including the endless JSON libraries touted as "ultra fast"), **is not going to be of realistic concern** given reasonable amounts of data.

 However, if you happen to be serializing huge numbers of objects and need it done extraordinarily fast (in Python?), use of JSON encoders/decoders produced by this library will add a small amount of overhead on-top of the in-built JSON serialization methods.
-In addition, the complexity of the mappings used will influence the performance (i.e. if the value of a JSON property is calculated from an object method that finds the answer to life, the universe and everything, serialization is going to be rather slow).
+In addition, the complexity of the mappings used will influence the performance (i.e. if the value of a JSON property is calculated from an object method that deduces the answer to life, the universe and everything, serialization is going to be rather slow).

 ## Alternatives